Can I Be Compensated For Repetitive Stress Injuries?

 All Workplace Injuries Are Serious Injuries

+Repetitive stress injuries can seriously affect a person’s quality of life.
 Most people don’t think of carpal tunnel and lower back injuries as “serious” injuries.
-Usually head trauma, paralysis and related injuries are considered more serious than repetitive stress injuries.
+Usually, head trauma, paralysis, and related injuries are considered more serious than repetitive stress injuries.

 Any injury that prevents you from working is a serious injury because it could keep you from earning the income you need to provide for yourself and your family.